amgarton47/CS62data-structures/Timing-Sort/test_suite/README.txt

 The (newly written) compile_and_run script compiled them, ran them, and collected the output.
-    but requires both the DO_NOT_RUN and PACKAGE files to be in the grading directory because there are multiple packages under src and some classes that should not be run

 Also requires a slightly modified report.sh to report on whether or not sorting seems to have produed correct results.